sc13912/vmc-lattice-demo/README.md

 export VPCLatticeControllerIAMPolicyArn=$(aws iam list-policies --query 'Policies[?PolicyName==`VPCLatticeControllerIAMPolicy`].Arn' --output text)
 ```

-Also, we will need to update the Security Groups use by our clusters to receive traffic from the VPC Lattice fleet.
+Also, we will need to update the Security Groups used by our clusters to receive traffic from the VPC Lattice fleet.
 To simplify this configuration, we will make use of the VPC Lattice [managed prefix list](https://docs.aws.amazon.com/vpc/latest/userguide/managed-prefix-lists.html) - make sure you use the prefix list ID of the AWS Region you are using.
 Before configuring this entry in the Security Groups, let's get the CIDR blocks from the managed prefix list.
 See [Control traffic to resources using security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) for more information.

 ```bash
 export PREFIX_LIST_ID=$(aws ec2 describe-managed-prefix-lists --query "PrefixLists[?PrefixListName=="\'com.amazonaws.$AWS_REGION.vpc-lattice\'"].PrefixListId" | jq -r '.[]')